HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/codesamples/javascript.md

 ### Update the UI

-We use a [`WritableStream`](https://developer.mozilla.org/en-US/docs/Web/API/WritableStream) to update the UI
+We use a [`WritableStream`](https://developer.mozilla.org/en-US/docs/Web/API/WritableStream) to update the UI.

 ```js
 const updateUI = (parent) => {